 If your stairlift is no longer needed, it can be hard to know what to do with unwanted stairlifts.
 You might need to arrange stairlift removal with Halton Stairlifts if you’ve experienced a bereavement, are moving home, or you simply want to replace an old or faulty stairlift.
 Arrange for the safe removal of your stairlift with a professional stairlift removal service.

 What to Do with Unwanted Stairlifts

-When the time comes to remove your stairlift, there are a couple of options available to you.
+When the time comes for removing a stairlift, there are a couple of options available to you.
 From re-selling to recycling, choose the best solution for your situation.
 Here we’ll point you in the right direction.
 Find out where to begin with making arrangements to have your used stairlift taken away: